 Once Published, the Form will provide a URL that you can share or embed in your website.

-Viewing and Exporting Form Replies
+Viewing and Exporting Form Responses

 Forms Q&A